globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 ### More Code Please! ###

-If you want to see some fully executable examples of the SwingTree based MVI architecture in action, check out the following in this project:
+If you want to see some fully executable examples of the SwingTree based MVI/MVL architecture in action, check out the following in this project:

 - [A Calculator](../../src/test/java/examples/calculator/mvi/CalculatorView.java)